Stitchopedia Video & Photo Tutorial

 Make a slip knot in the yarn so that the long tail is on one end, and the working end is at the other.
 Put the slip knot on your needle.
 Place the needle in between the thumb and index finger of your left hand.
 Drape the tail end over your thumb, and the working end over your index finger.

-Insert the needle under the yarn coming out from beneath your thumb, then grab a loop from your index finger by placing the needle on top of the yarn coming off the top of your index finger and twisting.
+Next grab a loop from your index finger by placing the needle on top of the yarn coming off the top of your index finger and twisting.

 Pull the loop through from your index finger through the loop on your thumb.

 Slid your thumb out of the loop and tighten the stitch.

 Then place your thumb under the tail end of the yarn to begin the next cast on stitch.

 Continue until you have all your stitches cast on.

 Insert your needle up through the thumb loop.

 Here are some supplies you may find useful.

 Happy stitching my friends.